 The Company uses office premises, office equipment and cars under operating leases.
-In 2017, operating lease expenses on premises totalled EUR 531,289 (2016: EUR 546,338).
-No operating lease expenses on other assets were incurred (2016: EUR 4,612).
+In 2018, operating lease expenses on premises totalled EUR 534,905 (2017: EUR 531,289).
+No operating lease expenses on other assets were incurred (in 2017, no operating lease expenses on other assets were incurred).